 Each report type will have a few options to select from, including Amount and Contact.
 Once you've made a selection, you'll also have the option to select how your data will be aggregated.
 You can select up to three of the following options:

 - Average: Calculate the average of values within each grouping.
-For example, this is a great way to track average gift amount by month to see trends over time.
+For example, this is a great way to track the average gift amount by month to see trends over time.

 - Distinct: Find the number of unique records in each grouping.
 For example, in a gift query, you could use this with "Contact" to identify the number of Contacts who donate each month, regardless, of how many gifts each Contact gives monthly.